FabioJaremciuc/real-estate-project/README.md

 # real-estate-project

-This code treats a dataset in relation to its features (pool, sea view and garage), type of residence (apartments, lots and houses) and location of observations.
+This code treats a dataset in relation to its features of the residence (pool, sea view and garage), type (apartments, lots and houses) and location.